top of page

 • Dec 8, 2024

-Day 1: Started in Belfast, ended in a peat bogland
+Day 1: Started in Belfast, ended in peat boglands🚗🟫

 Heading west from Galway along the Wild Atlantic Way gave us the chance to experience an Irish beach.
 Nothing like the beaches in Australia!
 This was spring and E and I had long pants, jumpers, scarves, and coats on!
 Still, it was sunny at Salthill Beach and we managed to take some lovely photos.
 The one in the bottom left of the collage below is my favourite.
 The sparkly water against the stunning blue sky was a welcome sight, despite the cold temperatures.

 Around 20km west of Galway is Spiddal, a village on the shores of Galway Bay and in the Connemara region, home to a beautiful national park.
-The peat boglands of Spiddal that you can see in the photos below were a surprise, and nothing like I'd imagined we'd see in Ireland.
+The peat boglands of Spiddal in the photos below were a surprise to us, and nothing like I'd imagined we'd see in Ireland.
 We got out of the car along the road to marvel at the landscape!

 Look at how adorable is it is, though, complete with a furry friend who jumped up on the kitchen window to greet us.
-Despite the bumpy road and isolated location (and no Wi-Fi!), we loved the experience of staying in the cottage.
-It was so cute!
+Despite the bumpy road and isolated location - and no Wifi! - we loved the experience of staying in the cottage.
+It is so cute!
 The owner was adorable, too, leaving us freshly baked scones to enjoy, and bacon and eggs in the fridge.

-Day 2: An abbey and a diamond hill in the beautiful Connemara
+Day 2: An abbey and a diamond hill in beautiful Connemara⛪💎

 Kylemore was built as a castle in 1868 by a wealthy businessman, Mitchell Henry, who was a key figure in Irish politics and social reform.
 Mitchell Henry built the castle for his beloved wife, Margaret, and the family lived there for 35 years.
 Since the 1920s, Kylemore has been home to an order of Belgian Benedictine nuns that was founded in 1598.
 The nuns came to Ireland as refugees after WW1 after their abbey was bombed in Ypres.
 From 1923 right up until 2010, the abbey was a boarding and day school for Irish and international female students.
 Here are a couple of shots from inside the abbey.

-Its the grounds of the estate that are the most impressive, I think.
+The grounds of the estate are the most impressive, I think.
 There's a large walled Victorian garden.
 We spent ages wandering around.
 Even though the abbey is a premiere tourist attraction in Ireland, it wasn't very busy when we were there.
 It was so peaceful strolling around the estate.

 There's a neo-gothic church on the grounds, just a few minutes' walk from the abbey.
 Mitchell Henry built the 14th-century-style church again as a testament to his wife, Margaret, who sadly died in 1874 after contracting dysentery on a trip to Egypt.
 Margaret was said to have been a beautiful person and a mother of nine children.
 Margaret and Mitchell are both interred in the mausoleum that sits in woodlands near the church.